 On what projects will this budget be spent then?
 Like last year, digital experiences (web and mobile), content, digital services and analytics top the list.
 When it comes to digital media spend, marketers expect the majority of spending to be on Video Advertising (49%) and Social Content (47%).
 Marketers expect new, short-term investments in Programmatic Advertising, VR/AR and Voice/Chatbots.
 When we put the same question to digital agencies, it appears that most — fortunately — have a pretty good idea of what customers want to invest in.

-3. Innovation Labs FTW
+3. Innovation labs FTW

 When it comes to the way in which marketers and agencies work together, a large number expect that real collaboration with multi-agency teams will be the spearhead of 2017.
 In addition, the majority of agencies consider talent attraction and continuous development of new services as the main strategy for success.
 The creation of an Innovation Lab — alas, you probably thought you were unique — is already a fact for 66% of the agencies, and it actually appears to be a fruitful approach to rolling out new services quickly.

-4. Multiple, specialized agencies are preferred
+4. Multiple, specialised agencies are preferred

 5. Here come the consultancy firms…

 Innovation.
-Where 66% of the marketers surveyed in 2015 thought they could organize this internally, just 14% still hold this expectation in 2017.
+Where 66% of the marketers surveyed in 2015 thought they could organise this internally, just 14% still hold this expectation in 2017.
 The bad news for us as digital agencies is that consultancy firms like Accenture and Deloitte Digital are number one in bringing innovation to the market, ranking even higher than digital media partners like Google and Facebook.
 It may have to do with the fact that 49% of the marketers now say that C-level colleagues are overlooked in the selection of digital partners.
 The agencies themselves expect that, thanks to their ‘makers’ mindset, digital agencies will be able to stay in the top 3.